PereViader/ManualDi/README.md

 ### Lazy

 The FromMethod delegate will not be called until the object is actually resolved.
-By default bindings are Lazy so calling this method is usually not necessary.
+By default, bindings are Lazy so calling this method is usually not necessary.

 ### NonLazy